-What is the Tourism Promotion Fund?
+What is the Tourism Promotion Program?

 Who May Apply?

 The program accepts applications from any public or private organization with the demonstrated ability to accomplish the proposed project(s).
-These include cultural, historical, heritage, educational, community, and entertainment organizations, museums, galleries, chambers of commerce, and visitor information bureaus.
+These include cultural, historical, heritage, educational, community, sports, and entertainment organizations, museums, galleries, chambers of commerce, and visitor information bureaus.
 Eligibility of sponsors and projects is defined broadly to encourage wide participation and innovative proposals.

 Guidelines for application are: